vaibhavsagar/website/drafts/industrial-strength-deployments.md

 - **Automatic**: The process is completely scriptable.
 - **Repeatable**: I can leverage NixOS to get the same results every time.
-- **Idempotent**: Deploying the same thing twice is a no-op.
+- **Idempotent**: Deploying the same thing a second time is a no-op.
 - **Reversible**: Rolling back is very easy.
 - **Atomic**: A deploy either fails or succeeds, there's no weird in-between.

-I think this is pretty great for three commands, and this is my baseline for what a deployment pipeline can be, which means I'm frequently frustrated by many of the systems that I have to work on.
-I hope this blog post can help move us towards less frustrating systems by making this corner of NixOS more approachable!
+I think this is pretty great for three commands.
+I hope this blog post can help move us towards better systems by making this corner of NixOS more approachable!